Carson City Water Resource Recovery Facility

 The Water Resource Recovery Facility is responsible for wastewater reclamation, which includes treating domestic and industrial wastewater, overseeing sewage lift pump stations, laboratory monitoring, testing and recording of EPA compliance requirements, land application and storage sites, plant operations and maintenance.

-The Wastewater Reclamation Facility is located at 3320 E. Fifth Street, on the northwest corner of Fairview Drive and E. Fifth Street in Carson City.
+The Water Resource Recovery Facility is located on the northwest corner of Fairview Drive and E. Fifth Street in Carson City.
 The facility is authorized under Permit #NEV90008 and NV0023591 by the Division of Environmental Protection for application of treated effluent on various lands for irrigation purposes.
-The divisions within Wastewater Reclamation structure are: Administration, Operations, Maintenance and Laboratory.
+The divisions within the Water Resource Recovery structure are: Administration, Operations, Maintenance and Laboratory.
 The facility is staffed seven days a week, with designated personnel on standby after hours.